 Both primary and secondary NSX Managers must be on the same TLS version for universal synchronization to work correctly.

-Verify any partner solutions are FIPS mode certified.
+- Verify that any partner solutions are FIPS mode certified.
 See the VMware Compatibility Guide at http://www.vmware.com/resources/compatibility/search.php?deviceCategory=security.

 - Log in to the NSX Manager virtual appliance.